open-component-model/demo-secure-delivery/README.md

 This walkthrough deploys a full end-to-end pipeline demonstrating how OCM and Flux can be employed to deploy applications in air-gapped environments.

 The demo environment consists of Gitea, Tekton, Flux and the OCM controller.

-Two Gitea organisations are created:
+Two Gitea organizations are created:
 - [software-provider](https://gitea.ocm.dev/software-provider)
 - [software-consumer](https://gitea.ocm.dev/software-consumer)

-## Softwre Provider

-The provider organisation contains a repository which models the `podinfo` application.
-When a new release is created a tekton pipeline will be triggered that builds the component and pushes it to the [software provider's OCI registry](https://gitea.ocm.dev/software-provider/-/packages).
+The provider organization contains a repository which models the `podinfo` application.
+When a new release is created a Tekton pipeline will be triggered that builds the component and pushes it to the [software provider's OCI registry](https://gitea.ocm.dev/software-provider/-/packages).

-## Softwre Consumer
+## Software Consumer

-The software consumer organisation models an air-gapped scenario where applications are deployed from a secure OCI registry rather than directly from an arbitrary upstream source.
+The software consumer organization models an air-gapped scenario where applications are deployed from a secure OCI registry rather than directly from an arbitrary upstream source.

-The software consumer organisation contains a repository named [ocm-applications](https://gitea.ocm.dev/software-consumer/ocm-applications).
+The software consumer organization contains a repository named [ocm-applications](https://gitea.ocm.dev/software-consumer/ocm-applications).
 During the setup of the demo a PR is created which contains the Kubernetes manifests required to deploy the component published by the software provider.

 Once this pull request is merged the Flux machinery will deploy the dependency `weave-gitops` and subsequently the `podinfo` component.
 The [weave-gitops dashboard](https://weave-gitops.ocm.dev) can be used to understand the state of the cluster.